Drawbacks of Manual Testing, Ways of Software Testing, Manual Testing versus Automation Testing, and Advantages of Manual Testing.

 If it is Test Automation / Automated Testing, if you provide the correct logic then test tool can provide correct output.)

-iv) Comparing large amount of data is impractical.
+4. Comparing a large amount of data is impractical.

 (Comparing two Databases that have thousands of records is impractical, but it is very is in Test Automation.)